Search this Site

-For the last 3 years, he and his wife, Carol have been living near Pine Lake Marina, on the outskirts of Sedgefield.
+For several years, he and his wife, Carol had been living near Pine Lake Marina, on the outskirts of Sedgefield.

 Cliff and Carol meanwhile, are delighted to surround themselves with all the vibey creative energy the resourceful folks of all ages bring to their weekend stalls as they deliver a great service to Garden Route tourists and the local community.

 It is a tribute to them that they have allowed and enabled this market to develop into something special for local venders and visitors alike.